Does the same kind of twitching that occurs in your eyelid ever occur in the muscles of your back?

 Causes of Twitching Back Muscles

-“Muscle twitching or fasciculations can be caused in a variety of symptoms,” begins Mitzi J. Williams, MD, a board certified neurologist and MS specialist, and clinical advisor for the Multiple Sclerosis Foundation.
+“Muscle twitching or fasciculations can be caused in a variety of symptoms,” begins Mitzi J. Williams, MD, clinical neurologist with Morehouse School of Medicine and clinical advisor for the Multiple Sclerosis Foundation.

 “It generally is a symptom of damage to the peripheral nervous system — meaning the nerves after they have exited from the spinal cord.”